common-voice/our-voices-model-competition/submit/Variant_Accent_Dialect/kaka-central-kurdish/ReadMe.md

 - Download ready-to-use epoch 311 model from releases [here](https://github.com/dkakaie/our-voices-model-competition/releases/tag/v0.1) or the best performing one from Wandb.
 You'll have to convert the checkpoint to nemo before inference or change inference code to load from checkpoint instead of nemo model.
 KenLM models I used are also available there.

-- LM boosting uses a char KenLM model I trained on [Asosoft text corpus](https://github.com/AsoSoft/AsoSoft-Text-Corpus) (o=5) weighting 31MB.
+- LM boosting results using two KenLM models are provided.
+A char KenLM model I trained on [Asosoft text corpus large version](https://github.com/AsoSoft/AsoSoft-Text-Corpus) weighting 31MB and one prepared for news articles from Rudaw.
+Both models are o=5.

 - Training was done using a single RTX 3090 (batch size=64) for about 2 days and still ongoing.